Christos1122/elk-project/README.md

 -10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to your targetted machines to check that the installation worked as expected.

-- The ansible.cfg file is the playbook, which is copied from ........
+- The ansible.cfg file is the playbook, which is copied from the files attached to this page.
 - Do update and run the playbook on a specific machine and then specify which machine to install beats on, you edit the “hosts” file with a subheading and IP address and a file path.
 Eg.
 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3